mixelpixel/Lambda-University/Week02/Day07/README.md

 ## use ES6 classes to make these objects

 #### [ms](URL): Setup for Pair Partner Programming #2
-- DM w/me, partner Ryan and SunJieMing
+- In Slack start a DM w/me, partner Ryan and SunJieMing
 - https://github.com/SunJieMing/LS-Data-Structures-II

 ##### fin